Forilan/BlockDatabase/README.md

 · Non-IO blocking FS persistence.

 · 655,000,000 entries loaded in the db are only 1.25 gigs of memory total for the whole program running.

+to complie you need lib-uv and zeromq lib.